How Watercooling Works

 Radiators

-As a general rule of thumb, you should plan for one to two 120/140mm fans of radiator space per component, i.e. CPU, GPU etc. Bear in mind that many higher-end components will require more than this.
-Ultimately, the more radiator space the better, as temperatures will be lower and you can configure the fans to run slower and quieter.
-For instance, many of our watercooled 3XS Systems include two triple-fan radiators to provide the best balance between cooling and noise.
+Radiators also come in different thicknesses, anywhere from around 25mm up to 60mm.
+Thicker radiators are theoretically capable of conducting more heat but will require more powerful fans to push air between the radiator’s fins.
+As a general rule of thumb, you should plan for one to two 120/140mm fans of radiator space per component, i.e. CPU, GPU etc. Bear in mind that many higher-end components will require more than this, and ultimately the more radiator space the better, as temperatures will be lower and you can configure the fans to run slower and quieter.
+For instance, many of our 3XS Systems watercooled PCs include two triple-fan radiators to provide the best balance between cooling and noise.

 It’s important to check that there are compatible radiator mounts in your PC case for the radiator(s).
-You can check the product page of the case on the Scan website and click on the Specifications tab which will list what size radiators the case supports.
+You can check our product pages and click on the Specifications tab to see what size radiators any case supports.
+You’ll also find a diagram for many cases, illustrating the sizes and compatible mounting points, as demonstrated below.

 Fans

 The reservoir stores extra water in the loop and helps separate air bubbles from the water as it passes through.
 This is important as excess air bubbles will reduce the effectiveness of the waterblocks, radiator and pump, leading to increased temperatures and unnecessary noise.
 Most reservoirs are made of transparent plastic so you can see the water, but are available in a wide variety of shapes, sizes and finishes, including RGB lighting.
+You should think about where you intend to install the reservoir in the PC case, as it will perform best positioned vertically, as shown above.

 Tubing

-Hollow tubes are used to transfer the water between all the aforementioned components of the loop.
+Hollow tubes are used to transfer the water between all the components of the loop.
 Tubing is available in a variety of materials but will fall into one of two main groups, flexible or hardline.
 Before you choose the type, make sure you consider the size.
 It’s important to check the internal and external diameter of the tubing to ensure its compatible with the other components in the loop.
 As a general rule of thumb, the larger the diameter the lower the temperatures as there will be more water in the loop.
 The downside is that larger diameter tubing is more awkward to work with and may not fit at all in smaller cases.
+Flexible tubing is easy to work with, but can lead to unsightly arcs of tubing stretching across the inside of your PC.
+Flexible tubing is available in a variety of colours, including transparent so you can see the water inside.

 Cutting, shaping and installing hardline tubing is much more involved, as it has to be heated and bent to shape, but the end result is much more impressive.
 A word of caution, hardline tubing is less hardy than flexible tubing and can easily come lose in transit, so be extra careful transporting a PC with hardline tubing.
 The other downside is that if you change or move a component you will almost certainly have to cut and reshape new hardline tubing.
 Hardline tubing is available in a variety of materials and colours, including transparent so you can see the water inside.